 - The NAACP.
 I hope this is not a touchy subject for my readers, but this organization, the National Association for the Advancement of Colored People, uses a decidedly outdated term for African Americans.
 It's ironic that, in an age where the phrase "colored person" is considered extremely offensive, the organization most commonly associated with serving the rights of African Americans still holds onto it.

 - The United Negro College Fund.
-As with the above, tradition upholds the name of this non-profit institution, even while "negro" as a term for African Americans is now generally frowned upon.
+As with the above, tradition upholds the name of this nonprofit institution, even while using "negro" for African Americans is now frowned upon.

 - McDonald's.
-Countless companies retain the names of their founders even though the founders are long dead.
+Countless companies retain the names of their founders, even when the founders are long dead.
 But McDonald's hasn't had anything remotely to do with any actual McDonalds since 1961.
-Today, even the fast food giant considers Ray Kroc, not Dick and Mac McDonald, as its founder.
+Today, even the fast food giant considers Ray Kroc, not Dick or Mac McDonald, as its founder.
 The McDonald brothers opened up their eponymous restaurant in 1940 and didn't franchise it until 1953.
-In 1955, milkshake machine salesman Kroc purchased the ninth franchise, and in six short years he had bought the brothers out - screwing them over in the process.
-Though the restaurants' production line style of food service still harkens back to the McDonalds, everything else about it is really Kroc's.
+In 1955, milkshake machine salesman Kroc purchased the ninth franchise, and in six short years he had bought the brothers out – screwing them over in the process.
+Though the restaurants' production line style of food service still harkens back to the McDonald brothers, everything else about it is Kroc.